5onn1/5onn1/README.md

 ## Hi there 👋

 I'm a web developer who love build apps with Vue.js!
+On my free time I also love to play soccer and play guitar.

 - I'm currently working on building websites with Vue.js.
 - I’m currently learning Reactjs.